fc-io/working-with-alvis-from-ki/README.md

 ### GPUs on Alvis

-Alvis, sadly, don't have any Hopper or Blackwell gpus so try to get acess to Berzelius if you can.
+Alvis, sadly, don't have any Hopper or Blackwell GPUs so try to get acess to Berzelius if you can.
 Performance and setup will be a lot easier on GPUs of a newer generation than Ampere.

 ## Gettings started